Jimmy G. Cheek became the seventh chancellor of the University of Tennessee, Knoxville, on February 1, 2009.

 A first-generation college student, Cheek has set in motion several initiatives to broaden diversity and student access to the university.
 The university’s work on improving access led to Cheek’s participation in the White House Summit on increasing college opportunity for low-income students.

 Prior to his service with UT, Cheek was a member of the faculty and an administrator at the University of Florida for thirty-four years, last serving as senior vice president of agricultural and natural resources.
-While at Florida, he received the President’s Medallion and Student Body Resolution 2009-104 for dedicated and loyal service to the university and outstanding service to students, respectively, and the Morton Wolfson Faculty Award for outstanding contributions to the quality of student life.
-He was named to the Academy of Teaching Excellence in 2008, a fellow of the American Association for Agricultural Education in 2005, and a fellow of the North American Colleges and Teachers of Agriculture in 1998.
+During his tenure at UF, he received numerous teaching and service awards.
 Cheek’s research has focused on the influence of experiential learning on student achievement and educational accountability.